codebar/blog/source/_posts/2015-06-26-responsive-day-out-3.markdown

 **Rachel Shillcock -**

 Rachel is self employed, often designing for entrepreneurs with a focus on female entrepreneurs.
 She spoke about accessibility and how it isn’t something that can be tagged on at the end - no body should be left behind.
-She shared useful tools for making a site more accessible which will be especially useful for Codebar students looking to make improvements in that area.
+She shared useful tools for making a site more accessible which will be especially useful for codebar students looking to make improvements in that area.
 These tools included [Contrast Ratio](http://leaverou.github.io/contrast-ratio/) an online colour contrast checker that gives an A, AA or AAA accessibility rating for a colour against a background colour.
 Another was [tota11y](http://khan.github.io/tota11y/) which lets you add a checklist to your page which will rate and advise your pages’ accessibility.
 Plenty of advice can also be found on [a11yproject](http://a11yproject.com/).
 She concluded that ultimately testing on real life people will help you achieve the best results.

 **Alla Kholmatova -**